P4R1H/pattern-tracker/readme.md

 - Modern, clean UI

-You can employ it for personal use [here](https://p4r1h.github.io/pattern-tracker)
+You can employ it for personal use [here](https://p4r1h.github.io/pattern-tracker), If you want to add problems of your own that don't quite fit the guidelines, you can always fork the repo, add them and deploy to your pages.

 ## Contributing